razamehar/Simple-Neural-Network-Implementation-using-NumPy/README.md

 A simple Python implementation of a neural network to solve the XOR problem using various initialization techniques and activation functions.

 ## Overview
-This repository contains a simple implementation of a neural network in Python to solve the XOR problem.
-The network is trained using backpropagation and supports different initialization techniques and activation functions.
+A straightforward Python implementation of a neural network to solve the XOR problem using NumPy.
+This network is trained via backpropagation and supports various initialization techniques and activation functions.

 ## The Process
 <div>